HassanSajjad-302/HMake/README.md

 1.

-Run `hbuild` in the configure directory:
+Run `hbuild` in the configure dir:

 Sample Output: `ABEDF`